 Go to > top.

-- Attachment 1: Example Preventive Maintenance Schedule (Word: 97KB/2 pages)
+- Attachment 1: Example Preventive Maintenance Schedule (Word)

-- Attachment 2: Example Concern Reporting and Investigation Forms (PDF: 21KB/1 page)
+- Attachment 2: Example Concern Reporting and Investigation Forms (PDF)

-- Attachment 3: Example Plan to Address Identified Issues (Word: 40KB/1 page)
+- Attachment 3: Example Plan to Address Identified Issues (Word)

-- Attachment 4: Example List of Information Resources for Parents to Assess Home (Word: 29KB/1 page)
+- Attachment 4: Example List of Information Resources for Parents to Assess Home (Word)

-- Appendix A: 10-Step Guide for the Development and Implementation of a School or District Indoor Air Quality Management Plan (Word: 172KB/13 pages)
+- Appendix A: Guide for the Development and Implementation of a School or District Indoor Air Quality Management Plan (Word)

-- Appendix D: How to structure your Indoor Air Quality Meetings (Word: 57KB/2 pages)
+- Appendix C: How to Structure your Indoor Air Quality Team Meetings (Word)

-The following documents are also available on the EPA's Indoor Air Quality Tools for Schools (IAQ Tfs) Action Kit Web page.
+The following documents are also available on the EPA's Indoor Air Quality Tools for Schools Action Kit Web page.